 #1 – By becoming a respectful and honest leader

 This may seem like a no-brainer, but providing supportive leadership is one of the key factors contributing to employee motivation.
 Generally, it is because of bad leaders and bosses; employees run for the hills.
 All that dominance and criticism just never works.
-On the contrary, it is respect, honesty, support, and clear communication that keeps the employees focused and develops new talent.
-Thus, be someone who acts as a role model for everyone around and earns genuine respect.
+On the contrary, respect, honesty, support, and clear communication keep the employees focused and develop new talent.
+Thus, be someone who acts as a role model for everyone and earns genuine respect.

 #2 – By empowering your employees

-Every single individual wants to be heard and feel like the company is valuing their effort.
-So, make sure you give equal opportunities to your workforce to express themselves and lead with their own ideas and solutions.
-Empower them to excel in their role, no matter how big or small.
+Everyone wants to be heard and feel like the company values their effort.
+So, ensure you give your workforce equal opportunities to express themselves and lead with their ideas and solutions.
+Empower them to excel in their role, whether big or small.
 Encourage creativity and teamwork.
-Celebrate mini-milestones achieved in their day-to-day roles and see how everyone goes on to exceed your expectations.
+Celebrate mini-milestones achieved in their day-to-day functions and see how everyone goes on to exceed your expectations.

 #3 – By providing personalized feedback

 It is great to make your employees feel fulfilled by their work.
-However, at the same time, it is essential that you provide meaningful feedback for the job done.
+However, at the same time, you must provide meaningful feedback for the job done.
 That shows that you are paying attention and have evaluated the advice given by the people around you.
 Pinpoint exactly how someone’s contribution benefits the company.
-It will give you enough space to give a negative piece of feedback (if any) without making anyone offended or criticized.
+It will give you enough space to provide negative feedback (if any) without offending or criticizing anyone.

 #4 – By recognizing and rewarding employees’ achievements